What types of corporate vehicle to hold real estate assets are available to investors in this country?

 The main types of corporate vehicle available to investors are:

-Although it is also legally possible to invest indirectly through a partnership, there are no specific investment structures for this.
+It is also legally possible to invest indirectly through a partnership, but there are no specific investment structures for this.
 Corporate vehicles are normally used.

 The real estate investment fund differs from a B-REIT as follows: